Doggy Daycare Owner Says She Was Groped, Sexually Harassed By Illinois State Inspector Who Still Has A Job

 “I have a laptop and I was showing him, you know, turning the laptop to show him the vaccination records for certain dogs, and he felt that he needed to see them on the other side of the counter,” Bindig said.

-Surveillance video shows Guillen inching closer, until they were touching.READ MORE: A Full Chicago Reopening Brings Some Challenges, But A Jolt Of Excitement In Wrigleyville
+Surveillance video shows Guillen inching closer, until they were touching.READ MORE: TSA Stops 2 Loaded Weapons At O'Hare Airport

-“Then he starts being his hand on my shoulder, on my arm, on my back,” Bindig said.
+“Then he starts putting his hand on my shoulder, on my arm, on my back,” Bindig said.
 “I’m being inspected.
 I’m not being – we’re not on a date.”

 Video shows that Bindig started backing into the corner, pressed up against the water cooler.